EESSI/docs/docs/site_build/site_cvmfs.md

 **8. Confirm the synchronization is working**

 While it is not easily possible to check which files are hosted on a Stratum 1, you can check the synchronization log at `/var/log/cvmfs/snapshots.log` to see if the synchronization process finshes correctly.
-The report also stathes the revision the Stratum 1 is serving ('Serving revision X').
+The report also states the revision the Stratum 1 is serving ('Serving revision X').
 You can cross-check that this is the latest revision by running on the **Stratum 0**:

 ``` { .bash .copy }
 sudo cvmfs_server tag "$repo_name"